SCHOOL ART PROJECTS

 Initially I asked to be an observer on each class for half a day each, but this straight away led to me becoming totally involved with teaching them.
 This helped gain their respect and willingness to learn from me as a strange artist coming into the school.
 I asked them to call me "Steve" to differentiate me from the normal teacher and quickly they all started to say "Hi Steve" when passing me in the corridor.

-I asked the teachers not to tell me the abilities of the pupils, or any behaviourable difficulties, because I wanted to accept them as I found them, expecting the highest possible standard of work from every child.
-To the suprise of some staff. this led to several 'under achieving' pupils producing the very best work and on some occasions they were asked to present what they had done in the whole school assemblies, much to their delight and pride.
+I asked the teachers not to tell me the abilities of the pupils, or any behavioural difficulties, because I wanted to accept them as I found them, expecting the highest possible standard of work from every child.
+To the surprise of some staff. this led to several 'under achieving' pupils producing the very best work and on some occasions they were asked to present what they had done in the whole school assemblies, much to their delight and pride.

 As with most of my school projects, I established and updated a noticeboard near the main entrance to inform everyone about the art project